Once a year Trader Joe's Island Soyaki hits shelves. Yes, it sounds a lot like soyaki but this one is much more tropical in taste.

-This dark hued liquid looks nearly identical to the similar sounding Soyaki marinade with at least one notable exception: pineapple.
+This dark-hued liquid looks nearly identical to the similar-sounding Soyaki marinade with at least one notable exception: pineapple.

 If you want your meat to be tender, then marinade it in pineapple juice.
 Pineapple juice contains an enzyme called bromelain which can make meat more tender.
 Not all pineapple juice has this ability.
 If the juice is canned, powdered, or bottled the enzyme will be destroyed in the process.
-If its fresh or frozen, then it is still in tact.
+If it's fresh or frozen, then it is still intact.

 In either case, I marinaded the scallops for about 20 minutes before putting them in a super hot pan in an effort to cook in under 5 minutes.
-The marinade bubbled and created a dark colored glaze on the scallops that I had.
+The marinade bubbled and created a dark-colored glaze on the scallops that I had.

-The flavor here is primarily teriyaki in all of its richly soy sauce flavor.
+The flavor here is primarily teriyaki in all of its rich soy sauce flavor.
 But other flavors are very much there as well.
 Ginger and sesame were present as was the acidity from both the pineapple juice and vinegar.
 The sesame seeds were there but did not seem to play a major role.
 The sesame oil added the flavor.

-Overall, this is a solid marinade.
+This is a solid marinade.
 It was a bit strong for my liking as a dipping sauce, but if you are a teriyaki fan then you may like this twist on a classic.

-For $3.69 its a pretty decent sized bottle.
+For $3.69 it's a pretty decent-sized bottle.
 And if you like the taste of teriyaki you might like this too.